 How Reviews & Ratings Impact Local SEO for Google Maps

-For listings on Google Maps, we found that the average number of reviews for a listing had a significantly stronger impact on its performance, compared to average rating.
+For listings on Google Maps, our local rank trackers found that the average number of reviews for a listing had a significantly stronger impact on its performance, compared to average rating.
 In fact, we found that average rating did not correlate with placement for the first three positions.

 Here is the average rating breakdown for all the listings we analyzed across all categories: